Improving deep neural network generalization and robustness to background bias via layer-wise relevance propagation optimization: Datasets

-Finally, to create an extreme test for the ISNet's segmentation performance, we artificially biased the described dataset: all COVID-19 images were marked with a triangle in their upper left corner, the normal class was marked with a square, and pneumonia with a circle.
-See figure \ref{triangle} for an example.
+Finally, to create an extreme test for the ISNet's attention mechanism, we produced a version of the dataset with synthetic background bias, consisting of white geometrical shapes inserted in the image's upper left corner.
+The shapes' height and width are 10\% of the image's height and width.
+All COVID-19 images were marked with a triangle, the normal class was marked with a square, and pneumonia with a circle.
+See main article Figure 1 for an example.
 Our data augmentation procedure can sometimes remove the shapes from the training samples (with rotations and translations), which may attenuate the background bias effect.
 However, the same is true for many natural background features (e.g., text and markers close to the X-ray borders), and the effect of the artificial bias should still be very solid.
 A common classifier, analyzing unsegmented images, can easily learn to identify the shapes, and to use them for improving classification accuracy.
-Therefore, we train an ISNet on the biased dataset and evaluate it with test images containing the geometric shapes or not.
-If it performs equally in both cases, we can conclude that adequate segmentation was achieved.
+We evaluate the neural networks trained on the biased dataset in three different scenarios: with test images containing the same geometric shapes, with the original test images, and with deceiving bias.
+Deceiving bias means altering the correlation between the classes and geometrical shapes during testing, which has catastrophic effects on neural networks that focus on the background bias.
+Specifically, in this scenario we add the circle to the normal images, the triangle to pneumonia, and the square to COVID-19.
+The strong and controllable synthetic bias, and the three testing scenarios, allow us to better assess the neural networks' resistance to background attention.
+If the ISNet performs equally in all test scenarios, we can conclude that the proposed attention mechanism is adequate to avoid shortcut learning caused by background bias.
+The artificial biased was applied to all training and validation samples, simulating a worst-case scenario.